Advancing Reforms at the Regional and Local Levels

 Because of this, Smart Growth California funders are actively and strategically building the capacity of nonprofits and community-based organizations to engage in local and regional decision making, and to help ensure that state policies and programs benefit California’s communities in the most advantageous ways possible.
 Funders have a strong focus on building the power and voice of low-income communities and communities of color to shape policies and programs to meet community goals.

-If you want to want to work with other funders and engage in shared learning, collaborative action, and leadership to make a difference in these regions, contact Ron Milam, Interim Director of Smart Growth California.
+If you want to want to work with other funders and engage in shared learning, collaborative action, and leadership to make a difference in these regions, contact Ron Milam, Director of Smart Growth California.

 Founded in 2011, the Los Angeles Funders’ Collaborative supports funder learning and collaboration to promote healthy, sustainable, and equitable communities in Los Angeles County.
 Smart Growth California initiated and staffs this funder network.
 Learn more about the Los Angeles Funders’ Collaborative.